 Gambling has been an integral part of the South African economy for several decades on end.
 In essence, gambling continues to be an activity that attracts a diverse range of people from different backgrounds.
 The growth of online betting has made the activity much more affordable and enticing to those ready to take a chance.

 Since gambling was legalized in South Africa in 1996, the gaming business has developed and changed significantly.
 However, certain technological innovations in gambling and the rise of internet gambling have posed issues for individuals.
 Consequently, several kinds of illegal gambling have remained constant and seem to be gaining popularity.

 Concerns regarding the economic impacts of betting in South Africa, particularly on the needy, have persisted since the industry’s inception.
-Calls on the legality and control of the activities of online betting companies in South Africa have remained significant.
+Calls on the legality and control of the activities of online betting sites in South Africa have remained significant.
 While larger questions about the efficacy of present gambling laws, regulations, and the expansion of gambling choices have also remained dominant.

 Statistics on Gambling Monopoly in South Africa

 Gaming for Africa, a journal on the African gaming industry conducted research titled: Measuring Concentration and Participation in the South African Economy.
 The research highlights licensing regimes’ inadequacy to distribute ownership all over the industry.
 It observes that 69.5 percent of the 144 sectors evaluated were highly concentrated and in the hands of the same select few.